-Facing the apparent limits to (hyper)globalization, which are revealed in growing inequalities, social exclusion and adverse incorporation, the research aims to study processes of exclusive/inclusive development and the role of governance therein.
-The global economy is increasingly concentrated at the top and fragmented at the bottom, which justifies the IOB’s focus on the poorest countries as well as on people who are excluded from global development processes, or who are adversely incorporated in them.
-Rather than treating them as victims of globalization, the research activities study small-scale producers and workers as agents navigating local-to-global dynamics.
-Special attention is paid to women, migrants, children and people with disabilities as the human faces of this globalization paradox involving simultaneous inclusion and exclusion.
+Facing the apparent limits to (hyper)globalisation, which are revealed in growing inequalities, social exclusion and adverse incorporation, the research aims to study processes of exclusive/inclusive development and the role of governance therein.
+The global economy is increasingly concentrated at the top and fragmented at the bottom, which justifies IOB’s focus on the poorest countries as well as on people who are excluded from global development processes, or who are adversely incorporated in them.
+Rather than treating them as victims of globalisation, the research activities study small-scale producers and workers as agents navigating local-to-global dynamics.
+Special attention is paid to women, migrants, children and people with disabilities as the human faces of this globalisation paradox involving simultaneous inclusion and exclusion.

 Global governance (both public and private) in such a context should – in theory – be able to solve part of the paradox.
 It should not only facilitate market transactions, but also regulate negative externalities and compensate for unequal outcomes.
 Failures to do so warrant a more critical study of the political processes and the normativity underlying the current global governance and aid architecture.
 Research activities will therefore focus on how policies and programs aimed at reducing poverty and inequalities, at promoting gender equality, equity and decent work, first of all reflect political struggles in the policy arenas they emanate from, and second, interact with socio-political dynamics at the local level.

 Specific topics for research include the provision and financing of global public goods, the regulation of international trade and finance, Corporate Social Responsibility and Codes of Conduct, gendered labour and labour under natural resource regimes, inclusiveness and impact of evaluation processes, and migration dynamics and impact.